junxit/us-congress-bills-117/metadata.md

 - 2022-04-05 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 11 (Roll no. 110). (text: 4/4/2022 CR H4133)
 - 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 11 (Roll no. 110).(text: 4/4/2022 CR H4133)
+- 2022-04-06 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 340.